gvwilson/thirdbit/src/fiction/bear/index.md

 house.
 She found Mope in the kitchen, sweeping up broken glass with the cook and two of her assistants.

-"How is Sergeant Dambu?"
+"How is Sergeant Inambu?"
 Noxy asked.

 Mope didn't look up.
 "Well enough to not want my company, or my mother's," he said shortly.
 He looked up at Noxy with hurt in his